 The Cavapoo is a relatively new designer dog whose parents are both purebred dogs.
 This mix is a sweet soul who craves human attention and affection all day long, but he also has a bit of a wild side that he has inherited from his Poodle parent.

-Cavapoos have been making a name for themselves over the last decade as an extremely popular mixed breed dog.
-It’s one of the more popular poodle mixes out there that gets lots of love due to their sweet personality and attachment to their family.
+Cavapoos have been making a name for themselves over the last decade as extremely popular mixed-breed dogs.
+This is one of the more popular Poodle mixes out there that gets lots of love due to their sweet personality and attachment to their family.

 Cavalier King Charles Spaniel

-The Cavalier King Charles Spaniel is a relatively ancient dog who originates from Victorian England.
-He originally began his journey as a toy Spaniel, but he was crossed with two flat-faced oriental dogs, the Pug and the Japanese Chin.
+The Cavalier King Charles Spaniel is a relatively ancient dog that originates from Victorian England.
+He originally began his journey as a toy Spaniel, but he was crossed with two flat-faced oriental dogs, the Pug, and the Japanese Chin.

 King Charles II was an avid fan of the new mixes, and as such he was named the Cavalier King Charles Spaniel.
 His company was once only enjoyed by Royalty, but he is now enjoyed by all dog lovers across the world.